Bayesian Optimization for Identification of Optimal Biological Dose Combinations in Personalized Dose-Finding Trials: Discussion

-Changes to the GP modeling and acquisition function may help improve performance of the algorithms.
+Changes to the GP modeling may help improve performance of the algorithms.
 Stationary, anisotropic squared exponential kernels were used but could be replaced by \textit{non-stationary} kernels which include dose-covariate interaction terms.
 These would permit the correlation between two dose combinations to depend on the actual dosage levels and strata in which they lie, rather than solely on their distance from one another in the input space.
-Doing so, however, may greatly increase the dimensionality of the hyperparameter space, potentially leading to the same estimation challenges the proposed methods sought to avoid.
-Additionally, an empirical Bayes approach was adopted toward the GP hyperparameters, where initial values of the hyperparameters were used until the maximum likelihood estimation routines converged.
-While convenient and practical, proceeding in a fully Bayesian manner by placing priors on all hyperparameters may improve estimation at the earlier stages of optimization.
-However, this comes at the increased computational cost of posterior sampling, which could be prohibitive depending on the number of scenarios of interest and the expected number of algorithm iterations, each of which requires refitting the GP models.
-Finally, the cEI acquisition function utilizes a point estimate of the current best observation, $f_k^*=\min_{\widetilde{\mathbf{d}}\in \mathbb{A}_k}\boldsymbol{\mu}_f(\widetilde{\mathbf{d}}_k)$, which ignores the uncertainty around this quantity.
-Proceeding in a fully Bayesian manner by integrating over its posterior distribution may yield efficiency gains.
-Two different acquisition functions adopt this approach \citep{gramacy2016modeling, letham2019constrained}, but are not available analytically and require Monte Carlo for evaluation.
-While utilization of these acquisition functions would greatly increase the computational burden of the proposed dose-finding algorithm, they represent an exciting direction for future work.
+Doing so, however, may greatly increase the dimensionality of the hyperparameter space and make estimation more challenging.